Bixal/uswds-screener-prototyping-tool/README.md

 1. On the `Code` tab, press the `Add file` button.
 1. Upload a markdown file (.md) or create one in the browser.
 1. If you create one, name the file similar to the existing ones for that content type, and make it's in the same place by setting file path.

+### Changing the homepage image

+1. Upload the new image to `assets/img`.
+1. Open `_config.yml`.
+1. Update the `homepage-image` setting to "../img" and the new file name.

+> *Tip*: If the image you want to use is already hosted somewhere else, you can enter the full URL for this setting.

 ## Team